vickyli1015/Handedness-Prediction/docs/index.md

 <p>Have you ever wondered if your brain “knows” whether you’re left-handed or right-handed—without you even moving a finger?
 Turns out, it might!</p>

-<p>Most research on handedness looks at brain activity during <b>task-based experiments</b> (like writing or grabbing an object) (put reference here!).
+<p>Most research on handedness looks at brain activity during <b>task-based experiments</b> (like writing or grabbing an object).
 But what if we could predict handedness <b>just from brain activity when you’re doing nothing at all</b>?
 That’s exactly what we set out to explore.</p>

 <p>Using <b>resting-state fMRI</b> (a brain scan taken while people are simply lying still), we applied <b>machine learning</b> to see if brain connectivity alone can reveal whether someone is left- or right-handed.</p>